jspsych/jsPsych/docs/markdown_docs/plugins/overview.md

  [jspsych&#8209;survey&#8209;multi&#8209;choice](jspsych-survey-multi-choice) | Displays multiple choice questions.
  [jspsych&#8209;survey&#8209;text](jspsych-survey-text) | Shows a prompt with a text box.
 The subject writes a response and then submits by clicking a button.
  [jspsych&#8209;text](jspsych-text) | Shows HTML-formatted text on the screen.
+ [jspsych&#8209;video](jspsych-video) | Displays a video file and autoadvances to the next trial when the video is complete.
  [jspsych&#8209;visual&#8209;search&#8209;circle](jspsych-visual-search-circle) | A customizable visual-search task modelled after [Wang, Cavanagh, & Green (1994)](http://dx.doi.org/10.3758/BF03206946).
 The subject indicates whether or not a target is present among a set of distractors.
 The stimuli are displayed in a circle, evenly-spaced, equidistant from a fixation point.
  [jspsych&#8209;vsl&#8209;animate&#8209;occlusion](jspsych-vsl-animate-occlusion) | A visual statistical learning paradigm based on [Fiser & Aslin (2002)](http://dx.doi.org/10.1037//0278-7393.28.3.458).
 A sequence of stimuli are shown in an oscillatory motion.
 An occluding rectangle is in the center of the display, and the stimuli change when they are behind the rectangle.
  [jspsych&#8209;vsl&#8209;grid&#8209;scene](jspsych-vsl-grid-scene) | A visual statistical learning paradigm based on [Fiser & Aslin (2001)](http://dx.doi.org/10.1111/1467-9280.00392).
 A scene made up of individual stimuli arranged in a grid is shown.
 This plugin can also generate the HTML code to render the stimuli for use in other plugins.